shapenaji/cranium/README.md

 This will create the basic folder structure for your repo.

-For my usecase, I started up apache2 on Ubuntu, then initiated the repo in /var/www/html/CRAN_breeze
+For my usecase, I started a web-server, and deployed the repository to my live directory.

 ## Populating a Repository